Conference 21: Contributors

 Vanessa Lefrancois, Joint Director and CEO, Oxford Playhouse

 Vanessa enjoyed an international career as a director, choreographer and producer working in opera, dance and theatre for over 15 years.
 In 2006, she joined the senior management team at The Place, as Director of Recreational and Prevocational Dance.
-In 2015, she became the first CEO of Taunton Theatre Association, responsible for re-establishing the Brewhouse Theatre in Somerset, following a period of closure.
-In 2021, Vanessa was appointed Joint Director and CEO at the Oxford Playhouse and formed the company’s Green Team.
+In 2015, she became the first CEO of Taunton Theatre Association, responsible for re-establishing Brewhouse Theatre in Somerset, following a period of closure.
+In 2021, Vanessa was appointed Joint Director and CEO at Oxford Playhouse and formed the company’s Green Team.

 Meg Magill, Producer, Tinderbox Theatre Company

 Meg has been Producer of Tinderbox Theatre Company since December 2020, where adopting the Theatre Green Book principles has been one of her key priorities.
 Meg has worked extensively as a stage manager in Northern Ireland and in 2020 she obtained a Master’s degree in Event Management from Ulster University.
 As a producer, she is passionate about developing new performance work, creating theatre in unconventional spaces and increasing arts engagement with new audiences.
 Meg is incredibly committed to championing Northern Ireland’s artistic talent and creating environmentally conscious art, both in content and working practice.